Exital/SmartGardenPI_nodered/README.md

-SmartGardenPI_nodered
+SmartGarden node-red
 =====================

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+This is the node-red project repo.
+You can use the built in pull project in node-red in order to download the code.